How Tariffs Influence Consumer Behavior and Market Trends

 Market Trend Insight:

 Reduced external imports and increased domestic production are expected to result in a redistribution of wealth and job growth for manufacturing sector workers.
-This trend, however, also heralds increased competition within regional industries as companies must improve efficiency and product quality in order to keep up with global standards.
+This trend, however, also heralds increased competition within regional industries as companies must improve efficiency and product quality to keep up with global standards.

 Changes in Supply Chain